Erasmus Program

 STAFF MOBILITY

-Erasmus+ Training Staff (outgoing) – possibility for technical-administrative staff to carry out short training periods abroad.
+Erasmus+ Training Staff (outgoing) – possibility for technical-administrative staff to carry out short training periods abroad

 The request for participation in an individual training period abroad will be evaluated by the Administrative Director and the manager of the relevant office.
 A criterion of alternation between the different offices (over the years) and strategic motivation for the foreign experience will be used for the purpose of increasing specific, personal, and professional skills useful to the university.